The Roots of Progress Fellowship

 To qualify for the fellowship, you must be a good writer; but our goal is to help you become a great one.
 Writing instruction is central to the Blog-Building Intensive.

-Over the course of the program, you’ll apply what you learn by writing four essays, one every other week.
+You'll learn by writing four essays, working in two week sprints.
 Three will be around 1,000 words (the recommended length for Substack essays); one should be a longer, more deeply researched piece you might consider pitching to an outside publication (2,000-5,000 words).

 Read more

-Participation in the first annual progress conference in San Francisco
+Participation in the second annual progress conference in San Francisco

-As a Roots of Progress blog-building fellow, you’ll be able to attend the invitation-only 2024 inaugural progress conference in San Francisco, October 18–19.
-You’ll be able to learn from dozens of invited speakers and meet with hundreds of key people in the progress movement, from writers to tech leaders and builders, from academics to storytellers, from established thought leaders to the 2023 Roots of Progress fellows.
+As a Roots of Progress blog-building fellow, you’ll be able to attend the invitation-only 2025 progress conference in San Francisco, October 17–19.
+You’ll be able to learn from dozens of invited speakers and meet with hundreds of key people in the progress/abundance movement, from writers to tech leaders and builders, from academics to storytellers, from established thought leaders to some of the 2023 and 2024 Roots of Progress fellows.

 This is an invitation-only event, and as a fellow, you’ll be on the invitation list!

-All 20 fellows of the 2024 Roots of Progress blog-building program will also spend an additional day with each other before the conference, to strengthen the relationships you built during the online part of the program.
+All 20 fellows of the 2025 Roots of Progress blog-building program will also spend an additional day with each other to strengthen the relationships you built during the online part of the program.
+We’ll arrive Wednesday, have a relaxing evening together at Lighthaven, where you’ll be able to stay on site for the entire conference, and then spend Thursday, October 16 thinking about future goals and strengthening our relationships as a fellow community.

 We’d love for as many participants as possible to join us for this in-person, community-building experience.
 However, if you can’t commit to traveling at this time, we understand: just let us know in the application that you’re opting out of the in-person part.